|Common Name||Ranchera Helen's flower|

 Angela and Linda’s Garden Notes:

-Brought to us from Arie Blom of AB-Cultivars in The Netherlands, these new compact, bushy sneezeweed selections are sure to brighten any summer garden.
+Brought to us from AB-Cultivars in The Netherlands, these new compact, bushy sneezeweed selections are sure to brighten any summer garden.
 With selections in brilliant tomato red, fiery orange, glowing gold and sunshine yellow.
 Mexican culture came to mind.
 These plants come from the lab POTY virus free, so please replace your stock each year.